karimelkomy/lodgify/README.md

-# Todoist Test Automation Framework
+# Todoist Test Automation Framework - Using TestCafe

 This repository contains a test automation framework for automating tasks on the Todoist website using TestCafe and JavaScript.